lorenzolpandolfo/pytext/README.md

   - **Shift + Arrow Keys**: copy and paste current line
 - **Workplaces** from 1 to 10
 - Colors to key words for each programming language.
 Make the colors custom too!
+- Add a git support to check the repository info